andremann/SKG-IF/docs/source/grants.rst

  Organisation
  ^^^^^^^^^^^
-:Description: The identifier of the :ref:`Organization` the principal investigator declares as affiliation for the **Grant**
+:Description: The identifier of the :ref:`Organization` the principal investigator declares as affiliation for the :ref:`Grant <Grant>`
 :Type:
 :Use:

  Roles
  ^^^^^^^^^^^
-:Description: A list of the roles that the :ref:`Person` has in the **Grant**.
+:Description: A list of the roles that the :ref:`Person` has in the :ref:`Grant <Grant>`.
 :Type: List of roles.
 :Use: Recommended (1)